 The study of Economics is classified into three major aspects:

 - Consumption: When a customer distributes his income among several things or services, he is engaging in commodity consumption.
-We consume thousands of goods each day like; the table we use, the food we eat, the phone we use, etc. Consuming these economic activities require proper and rational budgets for efficient consumption and satisfaction of desires and needs.
+We consume thousands of goods each day like; the table we use, the food we eat, the phone we use, etc. Consuming these economic activities requires proper and rational budgets for efficient consumption and satisfaction of desires and needs.

 - Production: Production is the process of using raw materials or combining materials to create an output or a product.
 Production is also closely related to any action that meets people’s needs or desires.